cooltwin/Library-Management-System/README.md

 Following is a brief description of the working of individual webpages of the system :-

-Homepage - Authenticates the librarian, if failed no activity can be performed on the webpage.
+Homepage - Authenticates the librarian, if failed no activity can be performed on the system.

 Search Book - Allows the user to search any book given any combination of Book id and/or Book Title and /or Book Author.
 This provides flexibility to the librarians in searching the book in any order.